 Next Steps:

-- Make sure you are available to attend the Summit March 4-6th, and that you register for the event.
+- Make sure you are available to attend the Summit March 3-5th, and that you register for the event.
 A final agenda will be posted to the Summit website in February.
-All talks are being delivered live this year.
+All talks are being delivered live and in-person this year.

-- Upload your presentation to this Google Form as powerpoint (.ppt) no later than February 28 using the file naming convention presenterlastname_talklength (ex: Reinl_10min).
+- Upload your presentation to this Google Form as powerpoint (.ppt) no later than February 26th using the file naming convention presenterlastname_talklength (ex: Nicklay_10min).

 Additional details: